pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least one contact with a the `someTag` tag in the contact list.

     1. Test case: `#someTag`<br>
        Expected: Contact list shows contacts associated with the tag.
-Number of contacts listed is shown in the status message.
+Number of contacts listed is shown in the result display message.

     1. Test case: no contacts shown<br>
        Prerequisite: No contact with the `hello` tag in the contact list.<br>
        Command: `#hello`<br>
-       Expected: No contact shown in contact list. `0 persons listed` shown in the status message.
+       Expected: No contact shown in contact list. `0 persons listed` shown in the result display message.

 ### Interaction records related tests